 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time touring the new suburban shopping complex looking to buy either a set of serrated steak knives, with durable plastic handles or a pair of blue silicon oven mitts.
-Be on the lookout for the happiest person in the room.
+Today, you are likely to spend a great deal of time at an auction trying to buy either a solid oak entertainment center or a remote controlled ceiling fan.
+Be on the lookout for letters from the Internal Revenue Service.